PC-Fullstack-PT-Jan-2020/cheatsheet-github-commands/README.md

 `git init`

+## link a github repo (repository) url below is the url that ends in .git on a newly created repo on github

+`git remote add origin [url]`

-## add to an existing repository locally
+## add to an existing repo locally

 `git add .`
 or